Acceptable identification for airline travel

 If you are on a domestic flight in the US, you may not need to use your ID to get a boarding pass or to get on the airplane.
 Your airline may require you to present a photo ID to board the airplane or at the check in counter, but some airlines don't have this requirement.
 In most cases, you just need to show a boarding pass to get on the airplane.

-There are two kinds of identification requirements for international tral from the US, identification for getting through TSA security, and identification for the airline.
+There are two kinds of identification requirements for international travel from the US, identification for getting through TSA security, and identification for the airline.
 The TSA's ID requirement for entering the secure part of the airport terminal is the same for domestic or international passengers.
 Airlines require that you show a passport, visa, or some other kind of document to confirm that you are allowed to fly to your destination.
-A passport can get you to the gate, but you may need more to get on the plane.
 Check with your airline to be sure.

-For domestic flights in the US, the TSA does not require chilren (anyone under 18) to have any kind of identification to get past security, even children traveling alone.
+For domestic flights within the US, the TSA does not require children (anyone aged 17 or younger) to have any kind of identification to get past security, even for children traveling alone.
 If a child is traveling alone it may be a good idea to have the child carry some kind of ID, even if it is not a passport or state issued photo ID.
-For international travel, the US requires that all passengers, including infants, have a passport.

 Many common ID cards are not acceptable to the TSA.
-This would include library cards, fishing licences, school or university IDs, workplace IDs, or expired IDs that would otherwise be acceptable.
+This would include library cards, fishing licenses, school or university IDs, workplace IDs, or expired IDs that would otherwise be acceptable.
+Also, a weapons permit is not acceptable, even those that are acceptable forms of ID for voting purposes in some US states.
+Keep in mind that TSA may be able to use these documents, along with other procedures that they have, in order to confirm your identity and allow you go through security.

 If you don't have an acceptable ID (lost, stolen, etc.), you should do two things, come early and bring whatever you have.
 The TSA and the airline can work together to verify your identity and get you through airport security.